 #4: Paying Rent Online

 Most in-person contact landlords have with renters is when they pay rent – luckily, technology has made it possible for online payments to eliminate the in-person contact and assist with social distancing.

 - Avoid Handling Cash, Checks, or In-Person Payments: Switching to an online rent payment platform is one of the best ways to minimize contact with tenants.
 Most platforms will let you securely set up monthly charges for rent and utilities as well as for charging one-time fees and deposits.
 Tenants usually have the option to set up direct bank transfers or pay with a credit/debit card with a processing fee.
-While TurboTenant is soon releasing a full-service rent payment feature (for people with at least one screening report), a short term solution is apps like Venmo, Google Wallet and PayPal that can all be used to pay rent.
-Most banks also have the option for customers to execute wire-transfers and electronic payments for a small fee.
+TurboTenant now features a full-service rent payment system that not only lets you collect rent online but also sends automatic reminders to your tenant, maintains extensive records, and lets you see the status of all of the charges sent out.

 - Other Options: If your tenant doesn’t feel comfortable with paying rent online, you can still make mailing/dropping their payments off an option.
 To protect yourself and them, put hand sanitizer by the drop off location, wear gloves, and wash your hands after touching or handling envelopes, cash, or checks.